KiLLr29/zabbix/Exchange 2016 - Mailboxes/ReadMe.txt

 Zabbix Version Minimum is 4.0, Built on 4.4

-(Template Version 1.0.2)
+(Template Version 1.1)

-Current: Version 1.0.2
+Current: Template Version 1.1
-Notes: Did not have Trigger "{#MAILALIAS} | 2% Abnormal On-Line Archive Growth Since Last Check" setup
+Notes: Had issue with using .change arguments for triggers, changed it to .last - tested and confirmed working

-(PS Script Version 1.1
+(PS Script Version 1.1)
 Notes: Added calculation fix for arguments "mailboxpercentage" & "archivepercentage" to use 2 decimal place values for triggers to correctly update.

 OK, this template uses the following: